system-transparency/stfe/doc/api.md

 Tree heads are signed by the log and its witnesses.
 It contains a timestamp, a tree size, and a root hash.
 The timestamp is included so that monitors can ensure _liveliness_.
-It is the time since the UNIX epoch (January 1, 1970 00:00:00 UTC) in milliseconds.
+It is the time since the UNIX epoch (January 1, 1970 00:00:00 UTC) in seconds.
 The tree size specifies the current number of leaves.
 The root hash fixes the structure and content of the Merkle tree.

 ```